 8. Has anti-aging effects

 Argan oil has long been used as an anti-aging treatment.
-Though it was only ever supported by anecdotal evidence, a recent study with postmenopausal participants was able to back up this claim.
+Though it was only ever supported by anecdotal evidence, a was able to back up this claim.
 Researchers found that a combination of oral and cosmetic argan oil led to a significant increase in elasticity of the skin.
 This provided an effective anti-aging treatment.

 You can get these benefits by applying argan oil directly to the skin, taking oral supplement regularly, or both.